 Following a substantiation

-- Considers completing, based on identified risks:
+- Considers completing, based on identified risks and the caregivers' high risk behaviors:

 - An aftercare plan if the case will be closed; or